Breakawai/Video2ObjectDetection/README.md

 A list of youtube videos can be downloaded using the following:
 <https://drive.google.com/drive/folders/1ZuBrpAuvPmQ4P5a-26dgpZMdPjBPwRvD?usp=sharing>

-*Note:* The model is trained for detecting events of the turnaround process, but other videos from diferent cameras and perspectives could be used for testing the prototype.
+*Note:* The model is trained for detecting events of the turnaround process, but other videos from different cameras and perspectives could be used for testing the prototype.

 ## Files in the project
 The list of files present in the project has the following meaning: